 After one of the "best 10" matches, a tall, lean man dressed in a white suit appears.
 He's holding a basket that's meant for his grandmother?
-Punctuating his non-aggressive, gentlemanly language with a slew of gosh, golly and gheez exclamation points, the white man in white invites Moses and Kitch to a picnic.
+Punctuating his non-aggressive, gentlemanly language with a slew of tangy gosh, golly and gheez, the white man in white invites Moses and Kitch to a picnic.

 Like a "horn of plenty" the lavish lunch items materialize one after another from the basket--including, but not limited to-- bottles of wine, a pie, chicken and turkey legs.
 When the stranger reveals his name is Master, Kitch and Moses fail to accept it as just another name.

-Master's interruption kicks up the already animated energy level, and after Master starts to sing Louis Armstrong's famous song What A Wonderful World, Moses and Kitch join their voices to Master's crooning like old-time doo-woop groups gathered under the corner streetlight.
-And the audience erupts in applause.
+Master's interruption kicks up the already high-decibel energy level, and after Master starts to sing Louis Armstrong's famous song What A Wonderful World, Moses and Kitch join their voices to Master's crooning like old-time doo-woop groups gathered under the corner streetlight.
+The audience erupts in applause.

-At a little over 90 minutes, the actors fiercely tangle with ghosts and magical thinking constantly complimenting each other in physical and vocal style.
-More percussive, Moses's hardness, and steely ideas pop against Kitch's lyricism fluidly morphing from one mental position to another.
+At a little over 90 minutes, the actors fiercely tangle with ghosts and magical thinking constantly complimenting each other in physical and vocal styles.
+More percussive, Moses's hardness, and steely ideas pop against Kitch's lyrical intellectual fluidly, morphing from one mental position to another.

-After Master leaves, another visitor arrives, perhaps the one they have been expecting but the ending is not necessarily the one we were expecting.
+After Master leaves, another visitor arrives, perhaps the one they have been expecting however, the ending is not necessarily the one we are expecting.

 Haunted by drafts of centuries-old horrors, Pass Over rides into the future on the back of humor and human resilience.